Now Reading

 2. Cannes

-3. St-Tropez
+3. Saint-Tropez

 4. Antibes

-Antibes, located between Nice and Cannes, is a famous resort destination that is surrounded by fortified walls overlooking the sea.
-And, beyond the megayachts and picture-perfect beaches, Antibes is a draw for its literary and artistic history.
-It was at the Villa Saint Louis (now the Hotel Belles-Rives) on the Cap d’Antibes that F. Scott Fitzgerald took up summer residence and began his work on Tender is the Night.
-Also, formerly the Château Grimaldi (also known as the Picasso Museum), Picasso’s home and workshop in 1946.
-Now, it remains one of the commanding cultural draws in the resort town.
+Antibes, located between Nice and Cannes, is a renowned resort destination surrounded by fortified walls overlooking the sea.
+Beyond its megayachts and picture-perfect beaches, Antibes is celebrated for its literary and artistic history.
+At the Villa Saint Louis, now the Hotel Belles-Rives on the Cap d’Antibes, F. Scott Fitzgerald spent summers and began his work on Tender is the Night.
+Additionally, the Picasso Museum, formerly Château Grimaldi, was Picasso’s home and workshop in 1946 and remains a significant cultural attraction in the town.

 5. Menton